 Ideally, all this extra attention to risk management would mean that project risks never materialized and became issues.
 The reality, of course, is that even the best project managers sometimes have to deal with risks that they are unable to avoid.
 As with risk management, issue management at the enterprise level requires a formal, well-thought-out approach.

-Here’s a look at how today’s most successful enterprise project managers are managing their risks and issues.
+Here’s a look at the difference between risk management and issue management, plus how today’s most successful enterprise project managers are managing their risks and issues.

 Enterprise Risk Management